 Hi!
 I’m Tessa Komine (last name pronounced ko-mee-nay).
-I use she/her or any pronouns.
-I’m a Registered Dietitian Nutritionist (RDN) and I provide individualized nutrition counseling for cultivating a healthy relationship with food.
-My work is rooted in a Health at Every Size®/weight-inclusive, anti-diet approach, and I will often incorporate principles of Intuitive Eating within my practice (learn more about my approach here).
+I use she/her, they/them or he/him pronouns.
+I’m a Registered Dietitian Nutritionist (RDN) and I provide individualized nutrition counseling for cultivating a nourishing relationship with food.
+My work is rooted in a Health at Every Size®/weight-inclusive, anti-diet approach (learn more here).
 I am passionate about helping my clients heal their relationship with food and re-connect with their body’s inner wisdom.

-What do those letters after your name mean?
+What do all those letters after your name mean?

 MS: Master of Science (in Human Nutrition & Food Science)